 This course provides a solid grounding in algebra, trigonometry, and analytic geometry in preparation for further mathematical studies.
 The course includes an extensive study of linear, quadratic, and rational functions.
 It also contains an introduction to exponential and logarithmic functions and circles.
 Finally, the topic of systems of linear equations is covered.

-Course Code: CMATH 1201 Prerequisites: None May be Taken Concurrently With: CMATH 1280 Credits: 3
+Course Code: CMATH 1201

+May be Taken Concurrently With: CMATH 1280

 This course presents students with basic concepts in statistics and probability and encourages statistical thinking.
-Topics covered include descriptive statistics, probability, discrete and continuous random variables, the sampling distribution and the Central Limit Theorem.
-The R statistical programming environment is used for computation, graphical presentation, and simulations.
-Course Code: CMATH 1280 Prerequisites: None
+This course is intended to bring students to a level where they can carry out simple statistical analysis of simple data.
+Topics covered include descriptive statistics, probability, discrete and continuous random variables, the sampling distribution, and the Central Limit Theorem.
+The emphasis in the course is on the presentation of statistical methods and on the interpretation of the outcome.
+The philosophy of statistics, and not its mathematics, is at the center of this course; the mathematical concepts needed are demonstrated via simulations rather than by abstract proofs.

+Course Code: CMATH 1280